Sierra Designs Cloud 800 - Women's Review

 Our Analysis and Test Results

 This sleeping bag is rather simple with the exception of the comforter.
-It has no zipper, which helps contribute to its low weight.
-We also like the "self sealing foot vent" that allows you to stick your feet out the bottom without undoing anything if they're feeling hot.
-It does not seem to let any warm air out when our feet are cold.
+It has no zipper to snag, which is nice.
+We also like the "self-sealing foot vent" that allows you to stick your feet out the bottom without undoing anything if they're feeling hot, and it does not seem to let any warm air out when our feet are cold.

 The Cloud also has a sleeping pad sleeve, which we think is an unnecessary feature unless you're a very restless sleeper and fall out of bed often.
 We think using a sleeping pad sleeve detracts from the warmth of your bag because it does not allow you to pull the bag closer for extra warmth.
 As most of our testers aren't fans of this feature, we would cut it off to save further weight.